-World Vision Singapore is led by an influential council of advisors who are passionate about helping us solve pressing global issues in poverty.
+World Vision Singapore is supported by a council of advisors who are passionate about pressing global issues in poverty.

 Liew Heng San

 Heng San headed Singapore’s Central Provident Fund as CEO before retiring in Jan 2011.
-He is currently on the Boards of the Singapore Bible College and AIA Singapore, and serves as Advisor to the Far East Organization and TJ Novo.
-He worships at Telok Ayer Chinese Methodist Church.
+Besides other corporate responsibilities, he also serves on the Singapore Bible College Board.

 World Vision is a Christian relief, development and advocacy organisation dedicated to working with children, families and communities worldwide to reach their full potential by tackling the causes of poverty and injustice.